Key Highlights

 All Levels: Self-check the answers to perfect your articulation, accuracy, and fluency.

-Common Mistakes When Using Idioms in IELTS Speaking in 2025
+What are the Common Mistakes Made When Using Idioms in IELTS Speaking in 2026?

 1. Overusing Idioms: Trying to put in too many idioms in one answer.